funvill/funvill.github.io/_posts/2023-04-26-idea089-wheres-wren.md

 ## Market

 I think bird nerds would get a kick out of this book.
 It's a way to hopefully share their joy of birding with the next generation

+## Feedback

+### From 'GG'

+Where's Waldo is popular right?, People take pride in competition and being the best?, Advertisers love views?, AI Art is getting pretty good?, Combine them all. whereiswhatever.com

+Daily AI generated 'find item logo' in huge mashup that does a wordle-like you found it is X seconds that people can share and compare.

+Profit:

+- $ - Your logo or content appears in image
+- $$ - Your logo or content appears in image 5 times
+- Add On $ - Your logo or content if clicked goes to URL
+- $$$ - Your logo or content is the daily 'find me'
+- $$$$$ - full daily theme for your product(s)